Joseph Gervais: Later years as trapper

 During the fall of 1813 the British North West Company (NWC) purchased the assets of the PFC during the War of 1812.
 This included Fort Astoria, which was renamed to Fort George.
 During the winter of 1813 to 1814, he stayed at the fort and worked for the NWC.
 After trapping for both the North West Company and as an independent trapper, he joined the Hudson's Bay Company (HBC) in 1824 and was based out of Fort Vancouver.
 By 1828 he had made a land claim at Chemaway and lived there intermittently until 1831.
-In January of 1828 Alexander McKenzie was killed along with several other HBC employees on Hood Canal in modern Washington.
+In January 1828 Alexander McKenzie was killed along with several other HBC employees on Hood Canal in modern Washington.
 Gervais and other HBC employees were sent to retaliate against those in Klallam nation responsible for the killings.
 That fall he also went to the Umpqua River Valley in Southern Oregon to retrieve the merchandise left when 15 members of Jedediah Smith's trapping party were killed by Umpqua natives.